lbdyck/zfstools/README.md

    ZFSREST  - to restore a zFS unloaded dataset
             - uses IDCAMS REPRO
             - can create a new zFS
             - can delete a current zFS before allocating a new zFS and reloading
             - can restore from a gdg

+   ZFSSIZER - exec to prompt to size a zFS from a directory or by MB's

    ZFSTOOLS - exec to altlib and libdef for this application if you
               don't install in ispf allocated libraries